SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 A template of this configuration file is placed within the EDGE VM under */opt/c8y/utilities/post-installer/* as *config.dat*.
 In order to use this, you need to update the file with the correct values.

->**Important**: This template file is overwritten if the post-installation script is invoked and inputs are entered manually via console.
+>**Important**: This template file is overwritten if the post-installation script is invoked and inputs are entered manually through console.
 Therefore it is advisable to copy this template file to a different location and edit the same.

 The following keys are available in the configuration file: